-COVID-19

-The University will follow guidance from the Centers for Disease Control and the Tennessee/Florida and Knox/Osceola County Health Departments.
+COVID-19.
+The University will follow guidance from the Centers for Disease Control and the Tennessee and Knox County Health Departments.
 The University recommends but does not require students be vaccinated for the SARS-CoV-2 virus.
+Getting vaccinated and boosted remains the best protection against COVID-19.